 You've said goodbye to your fellow sixth formers, you've had the parties or holiday and you've said your tearful goodbye to your parents - now what?
 Having this level of independence can be liberating for most students but for others it could be a stressful and anxious time.
 Meeting new people should be top of your list when you start university.
 If you are lucky enough to be in halls of residence on campus it will be hard to hide with all the facilities and meeting places available within a short distance.
 On your course also they may have ice-breaking meetings to start with or some sort of socialising opportunity which you could attend.

-In this section we will cover the experiences of a student's first week as well as:
+In this section we will cover the experiences of a student's first week:

 My first day at uni was strange, which is not uncommon.
 My parents had set off at an ungodly hour 'to miss the traffic' on the M1, which we managed, and in fact, only saw one other car stuffed with king-size quilt and weedy pot plant on the way to Leeds.
 I'd lugged all my boxes up the three flights, my parents had said goodbye and I was left in my new room (which had a slight hospital look about it); bare except for the electrical equipment my dad had to plug in before he left, all before 10am, with barely anyone else in the entire complex.